DonBatman/myslopes/README.md

-# mywhiteblock
-A white block that you can paint.
-It is meant to be used with mypaint.
-You can paint it all the colors of dye.
+You can make slopes out of common material.

-Code Licence - MIT
+Licence - MIT

-Media Licence - CC0